GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### The Analytical Engine does not occupy common ground with mere 'calculating machines.'
+It holds a position wholly its own, and the considerations it suggests are more interesting in their nature.
 >
-> ~ *John Romero*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts